Texas America250

 The Journeay Violin and the Mier Expedition (Black Bean Episode)

 TSLAC regularly exhibits treasures from its collections in the lobby of the Lorenzo de Zavala State Archives and Library Building.
-We encourage you to visit to see these pieces of history with your own eyes.
-Of course we understand that not everyone is able to stop by 1201 Brazos Street in Austin, so we’ve digitized most of what we display for you to view here online.
+We encourage you to visit to see these pieces of history for yourself.
+Of course, we understand that not everyone is able to stop by 1201 Brazos Street in Austin, so we’ve digitized most of what we display for you to view here online.
 Please feel free to browse our current and previous exhibits linked to from this page.